vives-project-xp/GreenhouseLight-Heat/Documentatie/README.md

 The final code can be found [here](../Code/TotalCode/TotalCode.ino).

 ### HTML page
-Last minute we also put a small HTML page on our ESP , so we can change the wanted temprature in the serre withour needing to touch the ESP.
+Last minute we also put a small HTML page on our ESP , so we can change the wanted temprature in the serre without needing to touch the ESP.
 If u want to add the HTML page aswell [its this code](../Code/TotalCode/TotalCodeWithHTML/TotalCodeWithHTML.ino)